fenago/generative-adversarial-networks/chapter_16/Lab_12.md

 modifications to the established standard deep convolutional generative adversarial network, or DCGAN.
 In this tutorial, you will discover how to implement the Wasserstein generative adversarial network from scratch.
 After completing this tutorial, you will know:

 - The differences between the standard DCGAN and the new Wasserstein GAN.
 - How to implement the specific details of the Wasserstein GAN from scratch.
 - How to develop a WGAN for image generation and interpret model behavior.

 Let’s get started.

-16.1

 Tutorial Overview

-This tutorial is divided into five parts; they are:
+## This tutorial is divided into five parts; they are:
 1. Wasserstein Generative Adversarial Network
 2. How to Implement Wasserstein Loss
 3. Wasserstein GAN Implementation Details
 4. How to Train a Wasserstein GAN Model
 5. How to Generate Images With WGAN

-306

-### 16.2.
-What Is a Wasserstein GAN?

-16.2

-307

-What Is a Wasserstein GAN?
+## What Is a Wasserstein GAN?

 The Wasserstein GAN, or WGAN for short, was introduced by Martin Arjovsky, et al. in their 2017 paper titled Wasserstein GAN.
 It is an extension of the GAN that seeks an alternate way